-- Now, graphite electrode suppliers have contracts at quarterly basis with steelmakers.
+- Now, graphite electrode suppliers have contracts on a quarterly basis with steelmakers.
 This displays an increase in selling power.
-It also indicates that there will be volatility in price for the finished as well as the raw product.
+It also indicates that there will be volatility in the price for the finished as well as the raw product.

 - This also means limited supply but huge demand in future.
 This will result in higher margins, better buying/selling power in the hands of companies like HEG Ltd.